ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 proven that they can use their respective keying material.
 An access token that is bound to the client's keying material is associated with the channel.
-Any request that the resource server receives on this channel MUST be checked against these authorization rules.
+Any request that the resource server receives on this channel MUST be checked against the following authorization rules.
 RS MUST check for every request if the access token is still valid.
-Incoming CoAP requests that are not authorized with respect to any access token that is associated with the client MUST be rejected by the resource server with 4.01 response as described in Section 5.1.1 of {{I-D.ietf-ace-oauth-authz}}.
+Incoming CoAP requests that are not authorized with respect to any access token that is associated with the client MUST be rejected by the resource server with 4.01 response.
+The response MAY include AS Request Creation Hints as described in Section 5.1.1 of {{I-D.ietf-ace-oauth-authz}}.

 The resource server SHOULD treat an incoming CoAP request as authorized